 We love to talk about the work that we do and we may use the work that we do for you or quotes of nice things that you say in our portfolio, social media and other promotions unless otherwise agreed in writing.
 It’s great for us and great exposure for you.
 We will respect your decision if you ask us not to, but we know from experience that team moral is greater when they are able to boast about their work.
 Maybe that’s fickle, but it’s also a fact.

-Also, like painters sign their work, it is a standard in the web industry that the designers and developers are credited in the site footer.
+Also, like painters sign their work, it is common in the web industry that the designers and developers are credited in the site footer.
 Take it as a compliment that we are proud to put our name on your website.
 Having said that, we understand that you might not want any mention of us on your website and that’s fine.
 We won’t take it personally.
 Just let us know and we promise to ensure that there is no mention of us anywhere on your site (unless you write about us on your site of course).

 That’s all folks!
 We look forward to working with you!